Cinnamon Scones (with Cinnamon Chips)

 While there are a few possible substitutions in this recipe, these truly are the best scones ever, and I do not recommend making changes!

-• Raw Turbinado sugarI use organic raw turbinado sugar to sprinkle on top of the scones, I find it works the best!
+• Raw Turbinado sugarI use organic raw turbinado sugar to sprinkle on top of the scones, I find it works the best.

-How to make Cinnamon Scones
+How to Make Cinnamon Scones

-Simply add all the dry ingredients to a large mixing bowl and stir until they’re combined and the mixture is homogenous (uniform throughout).
+Begin by adding all the dry ingredients to a large mixing bowl and stir until they’re combined and the mixture is homogenous (uniform throughout).

 overhead view of a bowl with the dry ingredients in it to make Cinnamon Scones (with Cinnamon Chips)

 It’s important that the butter is cold when added to the dry ingredients.
-I often cut up the butter and place it in the fridge before I gather the rest of the ingredients and finish step one.
+I often cut up the butter and place it in the freezer before I gather the rest of the ingredients and finish step one.
 This ensures it is very cold when it’s time to be added to the dough.

 Next, add the rest of the wet ingredients to the cinnamon scone dough.
 Be sure that the milk and eggs are cold so the butter doesn’t melt when they are added.
 Use a spatula to mix the cinnamon scone dough until the mixture is homogenous (uniform throughout).